Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe: Discussion

 \section{Discussion}

 We have explored the spin decoherence mechanisms during conveyor-mode shuttling of a single electron spin in an isotopically purified $^{28}$Si/SiGe QuBus and its correlation to the measured two dimensional map of valley splitting energies.
 The values of $\EVS$ in the map range between $\SI{1.5}{\micro \electronvolt}$ and $\SI{200}{\micro \electronvolt}$, and follow predictions of $\EVS$ governed by SiGe alloy disorder \cite{Losert23}.
 Specifically, the trend towards a larger spread of $\EVS$ with larger mean values matches the thinner quantum well mapped here compared to Ref.~\cite{volmer24}.
 Controlling the shuttle trajectory, velocity, and magnetic field, we observe the local impact of $\EVS$ during shuttling of a single spin.
 The observed impact on spin coherence of special points on the $\EVS$ map can be categorized into two types: (I) Decoherence due to valley excitation in the mobile QD.
 This valley excitation occurs in regions of low $\EVS$.
 (II) Spin-valley flip-flop due to a passage through a spin-valley resonance that turns the spin superposition into a quickly dephasing valley superposition.
 Our observations confirm the relevance of these spin-dephasing mechanisms during the conveyor-belt spin shuttling~\cite{Langrock23}, but also trigger the prediction of a new regime of enhanced spin coherence due to a large number of excitation events controlled by enhancing the shuttle velocity.
-This transition is an analogue of the cross-over of the Elliott-Yafet to the magnetic-field-dependent Dyakonov-Perel spin-dephasing mechanisms found at carrier-scattering of free spin ensembles in spintronics \cite{Zutic04}.
+This transition is an analogue of the cross-over of the Elliott-Yafet to the magnetic-field-dependent Dyakonov-Perel spin-dephasing mechanisms for carrier-scattering of free spin ensembles in spintronics \cite{Zutic04}.
+Additionally mapping the $g$-factor, we can evaluate the complex intervalley coupling, offering a complete analysis of the valley physics~\cite{volmer26}.
+Our work suggests and supports strategies for achieving high-fidelity spin-shuttling at large distances~\cite{Lima23,Oda24,Nemeth24,Pazhedath24}.
+First, local spots of valley excitations (predominantly found at low $\EVS$) and spin-valley resonances can be avoided by appropriate two-dimensional trajectories~\cite{Losert24}, and/or the overall $\EVS$ has to be enhanced by advanced heterostructures~\cite{McJunkin21,McJunkin22,Losert23,Gradwohl25}.
+Our mapping method of $\EVS$ is the key to exploit these strategies and we exploit that the $\EVS$ is highly reproducible for a device within a thermal cycle.
+We observe that high shuttle velocities are preferable beyond running the quantum chip at a high clock rate: (I) Larger shuttle distances are achieved at a given static $T_2^*$, which is enhanced by motional narrowing of quasistatic spin splitting noise.
+Here, we find a maximal infidelity of 8\,\% for a shuttle distance of \SI{10}{\micro \meter}.
+(II) Spots of spin-valley resonance are diabatically passed.
+At very high shuttle velocities, low magnetic fields and large distances, the Dyakonov-Perel dephasing regime is entered, at which trajectories with many spots of valley excitation are preferred.
+In our experiment, we trigger this transition by repeatedly passing an $\EVS$ region with two small minima.
+Notably, our measurements discriminate only spin states and probably shuttling in the Dyakonov-Perel regime results in a mixed occupancy of the involved two valley states in the mobile QD.
+This poses a problem for spin manipulation unless mitigated by valley relaxation.